Stop the Boats – The Lie of Saving Lives at Sea: Synopsis

 The documentary film begins in West Kupang where the refugees from the boat the Andika are being held in immigration detention.
 The film then discusses their journey from Indonesia around the waters of Australia where they are intercepted by the Australian navy, forced onto two smaller boats and sent back to Indonesia, which including the apparent payment to the boat's crew by the Australians of tens of thousands of dollars cash.
 The payment and treatment of the boat is subject to scrutiny from a number of Australian politicians in the Australian parliament.
 The film also interviews a number of people from New Zealand – the boats intended destination – where the film ends.

 Production

 The film was shot in West Timor (the Indonesian part of Timor), Australia, New Zealand, Germany and the United Kingdom.
-It features interviews of the Andika refugees, local villagers in Indonesia who rescused the refugees after they were sent back by Australia, and refugee advocates in Australia and New Zealand.
+It features interviews of the Andika refugees, local villagers in Indonesia who rescued the refugees after they were sent back by Australia, and refugee advocates in Australia and New Zealand.
 It also features footage of the interception by Australian forces captured by the refugees on mobile phones, as well as footage from the Australian parliament when officials of Operation Sovereign Borders are questioned by parliamentarians about the Andika interception.